functionally/mantis/ReadMe.md

 	  -h,--help                Show this help text

-### Show information about an address or transaction file
+### Show information about a transaction file or address

 	$ mantis info --help